ayeo/geo/readme.md

 Geo Distance
 ============

 Simply way to calculate distance between two geo coordinates.
-There is [Vincenty's formula](http://en.wikipedia.org/wiki/Vincenty%27s_formula) used to do calculations.
+There is [Vincenty's formula](http://en.wikipedia.org/wiki/Vincenty%27s_formula) used to do the  calculations.

 Install by Composer